Summary

 In the second year, the models created in the first year were used to begin development with a second LCTL, Hindi.
 Implementation and modification of the Swahili curriculum continued, as did professional development.

-In the third and final year of the grant, the models of years one and two will be tested with a third LCTL, Hebrew.
+In the third and final year of the first cycle grant, the models of years one and two were implemented with a third LCTL, Hebrew.

 CYCLE 1Project Year 1Project Year 2Project Year 3